Ferdinando Petruccelli della Gattina

 Ferdinando Petruccelli della Gattina (August 28, 1815 - March 29, 1890) was an Italian journalist, patriot and politician.

-Considered one of the greatest journalists of the 19th century and a pioneer of modern journalism, he is mostly remembered for his war correspondence.
-He wrote for many Italian papers and contributed to the press in France, Great Britain and Belgium.
-He was also a prolific novelist, mainly focused on religious themes.
+Considered one of the greatest journalists of the 19th century and a pioneer of modern journalism, he is remembered above all for his war correspondence.
+He wrote for many Italian newspapers and contributed to French, British, and Belgian ones.
+A prolific novelist, he focused mainly on religious themes.

 Biography

 Youth

-Born at Moliterno, Basilicata, at the time part of the Kingdom of Naples, his birth name was Ferdinando Petruccelli and he added "della Gattina" (name of a farm of his own) to his surname in order to avoid the Bourbon police who persecuted him for political reason.
-His father Luigi was a physician and member of the Carbonari while his mother Maria Antonia Piccininni was a noblewoman from Marsicovetere.
+Born in Moliterno, Basilicata, which at the time belonged to the Kingdom of Naples, his birth name was Ferdinando Petruccelli.
+He later added "della Gattina" (the name of a farm he owned) to throw off the Bourbon police that had been hounding him for political reasons.
+His father, Luigi, was a physician and a member of the Carbonari, while his mother, Maria Antonia Piccininni, was a noblewoman from Marsicovetere.

-Grown up in religious circles and because of the abuses received as a child, he developed a strong anticlericalism which will be reflected in his works.
-During his young age, he devoted himself to the study of Latin and Greek.
-Later, he attended the University of Naples, graduating in medicine but he chose the path of journalism.
+Having grown up in religious circles, and owing to the abuses he endured as a child, he developed a strong anticlericalism which would find its way into his work.
+In his youth, he devoted himself to the study of Latin and Greek.
+Later, he attended the University of Naples, graduating in medicine but choosing to embark on a journalistic career instead.

 Early career and exile

-In 1838, he began his career for the Neapolitan newspaper Omnibus and, in 1840, he traveled to France, Great Britain and Germany as a correspondent for Salvator Rosa and Raccoglitore fiorentino.
-Because of his liberal ideas, he was arrested for his membership in Young Italy and was sent under guard to his native town.
+In 1838, he began his career for the Neapolitan newspaper Omnibus and, in 1840, he traveled to France, Great Britain, and Germany as a correspondent for the Salvator Rosa and the Raccoglitore fiorentino.
+A man of liberal ideals, he was arrested for his membership in the Young Italy and was sent, under guard, back to his native town.

-Returned to Naples in 1848, Petruccelli was elected deputy of the Neapolitan parliament and founded Mondo vecchio e mondo nuovo, a newspaper who accused the Bourbon dynasty of misgovernment in both internal and foreign policy and, for the frequent attacks on the crown, it was suppressed by the magistracy.
-After the suspension of the constitution promulgated by the king Ferdinand II few months before, he took part in the riots of the same year.
-The revolt failed and he was forced to escape to France, while the government sentenced him to death and confiscated his properties.
+Returning to Naples in 1848, Petruccelli was elected deputy of the Neapolitan parliament and founded Mondo vecchio e mondo nuovo, a newspaper which he used to accuse the Bourbon dynasty of mismanagement in both internal and foreign policy, later suppressed by the magistracy for its frequent attacks on the crown.
+He took part in the riots of the same year when the constitution which King Ferdinand II had promulgated in late January was suspended, forcing Petruccelli to flee to France after the uprising failed.
+The government had him sentenced to death in absentia and confiscated his properties.

-During his French residence, he broadened his political and cultural horizons, thanks to contacts with renowned thinkers.
-He attended courses at the Sorbonne and the Collège de France, studied French and English literature and pursued a brilliant career as a journalist, becoming known and appreciated in Europe.
-Nicknamed, nicely, Pierre L'Oiseau de la Petite Chatte (French translation of his surname), he entered the world of French journalism thanks to Jules Simon and Daniele Manin, who appreciated the intervention of Mondo vecchio e mondo nuovo in favour of the Republic of San Marco.
+During his years in France, Petruccelli broadened his political and cultural horizons, in no small part thanks to his contact with renowned thinkers.
+He attended courses at the Sorbonne and the Collège de France, studied French and English literature, and pursued a brilliant career as a journalist, becoming known and appreciated across Europe.
+Nicknamed Pierre L'Oiseau de la Petite Chatte (a fanciful literal French translation of his surname), he entered the world of French journalism thanks to Jules Simon and Daniele Manin, the latter of whom showed his gratitude for Petruccelli's intervention through Mondo vecchio e mondo nuovo on behalf of the short-lived Republic of San Marco, which Manin had governed after the Austrians temporarily withdrew from Venetia.